Indigenous Correspondents Program

 Ilíiaitchik: Indigenous Correspondents Program logo

-The Ilíiaitchik: Indigenous Correspondents Program (ICP) will support 10-12 Indigenous graduate and upper-division undergraduate students from across the United States through a year-long professional development, communication skill-building, and community-generating program led by Indigenous mentors in fields ranging from environmental journalism to podcast production.
-Ilíiaitchik (Phonetic spelling: "Ih-lia-it-chick") means "to speak good words" in Biiluuke/Crow.
-Our co-founder, JoRee, comes from the Apsáalooke/Crow Nation and found inspiration in her own language that encompassed the goals of this program.
-Students with an interest in environmental science and knowledge generation, resilient solutions, and effective storytelling in media spaces are encouraged to apply for the 2022-23 cohort of the Indigenous Correspondents Program.
+The Ilíiaitchik: Indigenous Correspondents Program (ICP) supports 10-12 Indigenous students through a year-long professional development, communication skill-building, and community-building program led by Indigenous mentors in fields ranging from environmental journalism and science, to photography and music production.
+Students with an interest in environmental science-related fields, finding and sharing resilient, innovative solutions, and effective storytelling in media spaces are encouraged to apply to become part of the 2024-25 Indigenous Correspondents Program cohort.

 Jump to Section